 One thing you'll notice about all of our event pages is that they encourage you to bring 2-way radios if you have them.
 We use FRS/GMRS radios to communicate while driving.
 This could be anything from amusing banter to important instructions along the route.
 While certainly not required, they definitely enhance the enjoyment of our drives.

 The radios that we use, as of the most recent FCC rules, are just called FRS for "Family Radio Service".
-A radio you buy at Walmart today will be allowed up to 2 watts of power.
-They require no license to operate and generally get a 1-3 mile range, regardless of what the packaging states.
+A radio you buy at Walmart today will be allowed up to 2 watts of power (though most units have less).
+They require no license to operate and generally get about a 1 mile range, regardless of what the packaging states.
 Prior to these changes, the exact same radio had 2 ranges of channels.
 The low numbers had a limit of 1/2 watt and high numbers had a limit of 5 watts (though most models weren't actually that powerful).
 You needed a GMRS (General Mobile Radio Service) license from the FCC to legally use the higher channels.
 Because no one ever obeyed those rules and they were largely unenforceable, the FCC has now grandfathered all of those radios as FRS-compliant, and even for those higher powered channels no license is required anymore.
 The important thing here is that a FRS radio you buy today is most likely less powerful than one you bought 5 years ago as part of this compromise.
 There are still GMRS radios being made, but now they are a different class of device and can have power up to 50 watts.
 They still share some channels with FRS and they still require a license.
 For our purposes, FRS and GMRS are 100% interoperable.
 It's also worth noting that the new rules are equally as unenforceable as the old ones...

 Midland has a great explainer if you want to dig deeper on this.